Deadline

 This grant program will operate on a rolling basis: applications may be submitted at any time throughout the year as funds are available and will be reviewed quarterly.

-The next review will occur for applications submitted by January 10, 2025.
-The subsequent review date is April 1, 2025.
+The next review will occur for applications submitted by TBD*.
+The subsequent application dates will be announced at a later date.
 Up to $80 million in total funding is currently available, and DOE expects to make more available through FY2026.
 Note that elements of the solicitation (e.g., eligibility, criteria, deadlines) are subject to change with each quarterly review period – please sign up for alerts below to get updates.

 Event Updates